Autism spectrum disorder: how it affects development

 You can use strategies like role-play and video-modelling to help your child with ASD learn social skills.

 Children with autism spectrum disorder (ASD) can struggle with focus, attention, transitions, organisation, memory, time management, emotional control and frustration.
 We use these high-level abilities to help us do lots of daily tasks, like working cooperatively with others and prioritising things we need to do.

 Difficulties with these abilities can affect children’s learning.
 For example, while trying to solve a maths problem, a child might know the facts well, but might not be able to come up with a solution.
 This is because the child can’t organise ideas or put all the information together to solve the problem.

 Difficulties with high-level abilities can sometimes lead to challenging behaviour.
 Our article on managing challenging behaviour in children with ASD has ideas and information that can help.

 Autism spectrum disorder: seeing the 'big picture'

 Children with autism spectrum disorder (ASD) have difficulty seeing the ‘big picture’.
 They can get lost in the details, rather than pulling together different sources of information and seeing the situation as a whole.

 For example, when someone who can see the big picture looks at an endless expanse of trees, that person would see ‘the forest’.
 But someone who can’t see the big picture would see only lots of individual trees.

-Difficulty in this area can affect a child’s learning and development – for example, after reading a story, the child might remember the small details but forget what the story means overall.
+Difficulty in this area can affect children’s learning and development.
+For example, after reading a story, a child might remember the small details but forget what the story means overall.
 A younger child might look at a picture book and focus on details in the background, rather than the characters and the storyline.

 The ability to focus on detail can also be a strength.
 In our article on thinking and learning strengths, you can read more about how to spot strengths in your child’s thinking, and use these to promote your child’s development.